California COVID Vaccine Lottery Kicks Off; Gov. Newsom Draws 1st Cash Winners

 SACRAMENTO (CBS SF) — The largest vaccine incentive program in the U.S. was underway on Wednesday as Calfornia Gov. Gavin Newsom was to draw the first winners of the state’s cash prize drawings.

 Newsom will select the first 15 winners to receive $50,000 as part of the state’s $116.5 million Vax for the Win program.
-There will be a total of 30 winners for the randomized drawings and on June 15, 10 COVID-vaccinated Californians will be awarded $1.5 million.READ MORE: Sacramento County Woman Gets 7 Years in Prison For Setting Dog On Fire
+There will be a total of 30 winners for the randomized drawings and on June 15, 10 COVID-vaccinated Californians will be awarded $1.5 million.READ MORE: UPDATE: 2 Arrested In Fatal San Jose Shooting Near Site Of VTA Massacre

-The winners will be identified by anonymous number and the county they live in, and state officials will contact winners to see if they want to share their information publicly.READ MORE: SamTrans Unveils Unity Artwork Adorning Buses, Shelters To Stand Against Racism
+The winners will be identified by anonymous number and the county they live in, and state officials will contact winners to see if they want to share their information publicly.READ MORE: Early Morning Shooting In San Francisco’s Bayview Damages 2 Homes, Vehicle

-California is also providing $100 million in $50 prepaid or grocery cards for newly-vaccinated people leading up to the state’s full reopening on June 15.MORE NEWS: Stimulus Check Latest: Will You Get A Fourth Relief Payment?
+California is also providing $100 million in $50 prepaid or grocery cards for newly-vaccinated people leading up to the state’s full reopening on June 15.MORE NEWS: Facebook Says Trump Now Suspended Until At Least January 2023